Objectives and competences

 • analysis of multi-factor experimental designs

-• multiple comparisons tests
+• multiple comparison tests

 • analysis of covariance